Kilburn, London: Tube/train

-Despite its name, Kilburn tube station is actually in Brondesbury Park rather than in Kilburn itself.
+Despite its name, Kilburn tube station (Jubilee line) is actually in Brondesbury Park rather than in Kilburn itself.

 Bus

 Kilburn is served by many bus routes that go along the High Road.
 Most routes come south from Cricklewood, and serve various points in central and west London.

 Media

 The Brent & Kilburn Times and the Camden New Journal provide local news in print and online forms.

 In the 2017 film, The Only Living Boy in New York, Kate Beckinsale's character, Mimi, explains that she moved from Belsize Park to Kilburn because it felt more real.